Kimberly Cullum: Career

 In 1995, she was a regular on the short-lived series Bless This House.
 Her sister Kaitlin was a regular on the hit television series Grace Under Fire, on which Kimberly guest-starred twice in 1996–1997.

 Cullum has not acted since her Young Artist Award-nominated appearance on Nothing Sacred in 1998.

 Awards

 She has amassed a number of Young Artist Award nominations for her roles in a 1991 TV movie The Sitter, the 1991 film The Rapture, and the 1992 TV movie Grave Secrets: The Legacy of Hilltop Drive.
 She was also nominated for a YA Award for her performance as Gia in the Star Trek: The Next Generation episode "Thine Own Self".

 Of her eight Young Artist Award nominations, she has won two: her first was for her work in a three-episode arc on Quantum Leap, starring Scott Bakula and Dean Stockwell.
-She won her second YA Award for her appearances on the sitcom Home Improvement, playing the girlfriend of Mark L. Taylor's character.
+She won her second YA Award for her appearances on the sitcom Home Improvement, playing Michelle, the girlfriend of Randy Taylor.